 Web page transitions range from simple to intricate, and can enhance a user’s experience by providing context and visual continuity.
 When done well, page transitions can also reinforce branding and heighten engagement.
 This French Bose website does a terrific job at drawing you into the world of each set of headphones.
 Hover over a box on the home page and the headphones come forward.
 Click on the product, and a box opens to further immerse yourself into product details and the brand itself.

 HTML5 and CSS3, can be used to code all sorts of customized movement from scratch.
-The top of the Bernstein Display website features a highly custom introduction to the brand, services and rich heritage.
+The top of the Bernstein Display features a highly custom introduction to the brand, services and rich heritage.
 The web animation is quite compelling, and is used to draw an audience in and dramatically increase online engagement.

-An introductory call with our team will reveal how web animation can improve the user experience and contribute to the success of business objectives and marketing goals.
+An introductory call with our team will reveal how purposeful web animation can improve the user experience and contribute to the success of business objectives and marketing goals.